OP-Engineering/op-sqlite/README.md

 ![benchmark](benchmark.png)

-Memory consumption is also 1/4 compared to `react-native-quick-sqlite`.
+Memory consumption is also is also 1/4 compared to `react-native-quick-sqlite`.
 This query used to take 1.2 GB of peak memory usage, and now runs in 250mbs.

 # Encryption